rehmali/recipie-page/README.md

 ## Overview
   I started Building a project from Frontend Mentor .
-I had to built a Social Links Profile using html and css . which i finally worked through and now it's available.
+I had to built a Omeletter Recipe using html and css . which i finally worked through and now it's available.

 ### The challenge